The Planning Act 2016 (PA) is the basis of Queensland's planning an development assessment legislation. The Act regulates development to:

 prepare and lodge or refer applications to the department.
 Visit MyDAS to

 prepare and lodge a development application on the department's website.

-Persons intending to undertake any development should consult the relevant local government or SARA to ascertain whether the proposed development is an assessable development which would require a development approval.
+Persons intending to undertake any development should consult the relevant local government to ascertain whether the proposed development is an assessable development which would require a development approval.